Muzammilsajid121/arcore_flutter_plus/README.md

 # arcore_flutter_plus 🚀

-An enhanced and updated version of the ARCore Flutter plugin.
+Introducing arcore flutter plus.
 This package allows you to experience Augmented Reality (AR) on Android devices using Google ARCore.

----

-### 🙏 Credits & Origin
-This package is a **maintained fork** of the original [arcore_flutter_plus](https://pub.dev/packages/arcore_flutter_plus) created by **Marco Gomiero**.
-Since the original package has been inactive for several years, **arcore_flutter_plus** aims to keep the plugin alive by providing:
-* Compatibility with modern Flutter 3.x versions.
-* Support for updated Android SDKs.
-* New custom features and bug fixes.

 ---